 Stuart Cooper has 15 years of experience working in government relations, campaign management, and direct lobbying for industry associations, nonprofits, and corporate clients, including in his current role as Campaign Director of the Fluoride Action Network since 2010.
 He has a B.A. from Saint Anselm College in Political Science, and resides in New Hampshire.

 - Jay Sanders, Education & Outreach Director

 Jay Sanders graduated from San Francisco State University with a B.A. in Political Science.
 Jay has decades of experience in the creative fields of music, digital media, photography, and videography and has been been working in the environmental sciences since 2013.

 - Ellen Connett, Managing Director

-Ellen has a long history of environmental and social activism having been highly involved with the American Committee to Keep Biafra Alive (a war that caused the death of an estimated one million people in eastern Nigeria), Operation Omega (co-founder of group to help refugees that were too weak to cross the border into India during the brutal war that created Bangladesh in 1972), Work on Waste St. Lawrence County, NY (a five-year effort battling a proposed municipal waste incinerator), and Waste Not (editor of weekly newsletter that tracked the waste industry’s efforts).
+Ellen has a long history of environmental and social activism having been highly involved with the American Committee to Keep Biafra Alive (a war that caused the death of an estimated one million people in eastern Nigeria), Operation Omega (co-founder of group to help refugees that were too weak to cross the border into India during the brutal war that created Bangladesh in 1972), Work on Waste St. Lawrence County, NY (a five-year effort battling a proposed municipal waste incinerator), and Waste Not (editor of weekly newsletter that tracked the waste industry’s efforts from 1986-2000).
 Ellen has been with the Fluoride Action Network since it’s inception in 2000, first as Director of Pesticides, and today as Managing Director.